 Piernik (Polish gingerbread cake)

-- 2 tbsp marmalade or fruit jam eg apricot, plum
+- 2 tablespoon marmalade or fruit jam eg apricot, plum

 - 2 eggs